amberpixels/git-look-under/PRIVACY_POLICY.md

 ## Open Source Commitment

-Git Look Around is fully open source.
+GitHub Look-Around is fully open source.
 You can audit our code at any time to verify these privacy practices:
 - Repository: https://github.com/amberpixels/git-look-around
 - License: MIT License